Hilly Flanks: Geography

 The area pertaining to the hilly flanks is predominantly characterised as the foothills of the Zagros Mountains.
 Intercepting through the modern-day borders of Turkey, Iraq, and Iran, the region spans over 1000 miles from the lower central area of the Turkish peninsula, curling around the northern sector of the Tigris river, then running along the foothills of the Zagros Mountain range.
 The natural borders of this region are the Zagros Mountains to the north, the Iranian plateau to the east, the Tigris river to the south, and the lowlands of Mesopotamia to the west.

 In archaeology, the term Levant is used to describe the approximate historical region encompassing the land east of the Mediterranean in Western Asia.
 The Levant includes the parts of the modern-day nations of Syria, Lebanon, Jordan, Israel, Palestine and Turkey.
 A large portion of the Hilly Flanks region lies within the northern highlands of the Levant.

 Given its close proximity to the Tigris river in the Fertile Crescent, the land of the hilly flanks is fertile for agriculture and raising livestock.
 The majority of fertile land most effective for agricultural use consist either of plains where rivers drains out of, or fertile valleys that run through the ridges of the foothills.

 The Shahrizor Plain is a prominent geographic region within the Hilly Flanks.
 The plain is formed by the Shahrizor basin, which is formed by the gradual descending height of the Azmar and Kurhakazhaw mountains.
-Many modern villages and ancient mounds have settled along the basin.
+Many modern villages and ancient mounds are found along the basin.
 The Shahrizor basin is drained by many streams that join the Tanjero river.
 The folds of mountains that emerge in the southeast region of Shahrizor make the area difficult to traverse.
 The land south of the Shahrizor consists of steep, high ridges that make inhabiting and travelling difficult.
 The land is in the valleys of these ridges are narrow, posing issues for agriculture.

-The Hilly Flanks share similar characteristics with other foothill chains, including the alluvial fans along the Jordan Valley, the Inner Asian Mountain Corridor, which is a region spanning from the Atlai Mountains in Siberia to the Hindu Kush area of Afghanistan and Pakistan, and the northern China Foothill Arc.
+The Hilly Flanks share similar characteristics with other foothill chains, including the alluvial fans along the Jordan Valley, the Inner Asian Mountain Corridor, which is a region spanning from the Altai Mountains in Siberia to the Hindu Kush area of Afghanistan and Pakistan, and the northern China Foothill Arc.
 The characteristics shared include being located along elevated sites around river catchments and historically being early farming sites.